decent-im/prosody-modules/mod_firewall/README.markdown

 ### Route modification

-The most common actions modify the stanza's route in some way.
-Currently the first matching rule to do so will halt further processing of actions and rules (this may change in the future).
+The following common actions modify the stanza's route in some way.
+These rules will halt further processing of the stanza - no further actions will be executed, and no further rules will be checked.

   Action                  Description
   ----------------------- ---------------------------------------------------------------------------------------------------------------------------------------------------------